-Result Action for primary care

-As well as responding to absolute values in laboratory tests, a rapid change or a consistent trend in any value should prompt caution and extra vigilance.
+Result Action for primary care As well as responding to absolute values in laboratory tests, a rapid change or a consistent trend in any value should prompt caution and extra vigilance.
 Other benchmark values may be set by secondary care in specific clinical circumstances.
 This will be communicated by the specialist.

-Full blood count: White blood cells less than 3.5x109/L Lymphocytes less than 0.5x109/L Neutrophils less than 1.6x109/L Platelets less than 140x109/L Eosinophilia greater than 0.5x109/L If neutrophils are 1 or less, stop mercaptopurine, contact patient to safety net and retest in a week.
-Specialist team to decide on treatment plan on restarting. all others discuss urgently with specialist team and consider interruption.
-NB - Isolated lymphopenia or eosinophilia is often a feature of the underlying autoimmune indication and is rarely an indication to discontinue azathioprine/mercaptopurine.
-Mean cell volume >105 fl.
+Full blood count: White blood cells less than 3.5x109/L Lymphocytes less than 0.5x109/L Neutrophils less than 1.6x109/L Platelets less than 140x109/L Eosinophilia greater than 0.5x109/L Discuss urgently with specialist team and consider interruption.
+NB: Isolated lymphopenia or eosinophilia is often a feature of the underlying autoimmune indication and is rarely an indication to discontinue azathioprine.
+Mean cell volume >105 fl Consider interruption in treatment if there is a significant increase from baseline.

 NB: Reversible, dose-related increases in mean corpuscular volume are a known effect of thiopurines.
-Consider withholding treatment if there is a significant increase from baseline.
 Check serum folate, B12, alcohol history and TSH and treat any underlying abnormality.
 If results of these additional investigations are normal discuss with specialist team urgently.

-Signs or symptoms of bone marrow suppression, e.g., unexplained bleeding or bruising with or without sore throat, mouth ulcers Consider withholding treatment.
+Signs or symptoms of bone marrow suppression, e.g. unexplained bleeding or bruising with or without sore throat, mouth ulcers.
+Consider interruption in treatment.
 Check FBC immediately and discuss with the specialist team.
 See haematological monitoring above.
 Infections: Infection requiring antibiotics Temporarily withhold thiopurine until the patient has recovered.
 Consider additional investigations (e.g., FBC), if clinically appropriate.
-Liver function tests: ALT or AST >100 units/L, or any sudden increases (e.g., double of baseline), OR Unexplained fall in serum albumin <30g/L (in the absence of active disease) Jaundice Consider withholding.
-Discuss with specialist team.
-When used for hepatology indications, continue treatment, and discuss with specialist urgently.
+Liver function tests: ALT or AST >100 units/L, or any sudden increases (e.g., double of baseline), OR Unexplained fall in serum albumin <30g/L (in the absence of active disease) Jaundice Discuss with specialist team.
 Check any other reason for risk of hepatic dysfunction such as alcohol history and drug interactions, including OTC or complementary medication.
 Renal function: Creatinine rise >30% over 12 months, or calculated GFR reduces to <60ml/min Withhold and discuss with specialist team Gastrointestinal disorders: Nausea Review for reversible causes.
-Ensure patient is taking tablets with food or continue drug with split dosing.
-In some individual, nausea will normally resolve after a few days.
-If troublesome prescribe antiemetic .
-If recurs, then withhold until discussed possible dose reduction with gastroenterology specialist team.
+Advise patient to take with food.
+If troublesome prescribe antiemetic.
+If no improvement contact specialist team.
 Suspected pancreatitis Withhold and discuss with specialist team.